Founder and Principal Conductor, Aurora Orchestra

 Principal Guest Conductor, Gürzenich Orchestra Cologne

-The young British conductor Nicholas Collon is “a born communicator as well as an innovative programmer, and high-calibre interpreter of a wide range of repertoire” – Evening Standard.
+The young British conductor Nicholas Collon is “a born communicator as well as an innovative programmer, and high-calibre interpreter of a wide range of repertoire” – London Evening Standard.
+He is Founder and Principal Conductor of the ground-breaking Aurora Orchestra, Principal Conductor of the Residentie Orkest in The Hague, and Principal Guest Conductor of the Guerzenich Orchester in Cologne.

 Born in London, Nicholas is a violist, pianist and organist by training, and studied as Organ Scholar at Clare College, Cambridge.